Five Lessons We Have Learned from Running Tharawat Magazine

 Lesson #2 – Publishing has become a technology game

 There are few things more satisfying than holding that freshly printed copy of our latest quarterly magazine.
 Anyone who has put in the hours, sweat and tears to make it a reality knows what I am talking about.
 And it is easy to focus exclusively on that physical entity that is the print magazine, but that would be a mistake.
+We knew that even before discontinuing our print run in 2020.

 Today, you have to have an omnichannel strategy for your title and make sure that its content reaches people in various forms.
 That means reaching an audience through print, online, podcasts and social media, and that’s just the beginning.
 Tharawat Magazine is a content brand that can travel across whichever device people decide to use to consume the content.
 That was an important lesson to learn: there is no betrayal of your magazine in giving it different formats and using different channels.